-Noodles & Company suffered a malware breach on January 2, 2016 that compromised POS devices at 322 locations countrywide.
-The malware proceed to run undetected for approximately 19 weeks before the credit card processor notified the company about unusual activity that was observed.
+Noodles & Company suffered a malware breach on January 2, 2016, that compromised POS devices at 322 locations countrywide.
+The malware proceeded to run undetected for approximately 19 weeks before the credit card processor notified the company about the unusual activity that was observed.
 The subsequent investigation and response took about two weeks to complete and wrapped up on or around June 2, 2016.

 The damages claimed against Noodles & Company are severe and some are ongoing without defined limits.
 The damage claims include:

-- Costs associated with cancelling and reissuing credit/debit cards used over the breach detection gap period – including the reissuance of all known compromised cards
+- Costs associated with canceling and reissuing credit/debit cards used over the breach detection gap period – including the reissuing of all known compromised cards

 - Costs with closing/opening Noodle & Company accounts, including stopping payments and blocking transactions